datakind/public-DKHQ_GlobalWitness/README.md

 # Team Repository for DataKind's Mining Detection in the DRC

 Shared code for Mining Detection.
-Ask duckworthd@gmail.com for details.
+Follow up with caitlin@datakind.org with questions for the project team / about the project materials.

 ## Structure